mkunevicius/JuozasKazlauskas/README.md

 A simple website of 4 pages.

-Dynamically changing background with jQuery at index.html.
+Dynamically changing background with custom jQuery at index.html.

 'Simpe-lightbox' a jQuery plugin added to the photo galleries at photography.html.